mefellows/parity/README.md

 ### Creating your own Templates

-Parity Templates follow a specific pattern and must be internet accessible.
+Parity Templates must adhere to a specific pattern and must be internet accessible.
 The easiest way to go is creating a public GitHub repository, with the following layout:

 ```
 ├── .parity                  Contains template configuration files (e.g. DB init scripts etc.)